MUNICIPALITY OF ISOLA DEL GIGLIO

 mt.
 405 a.s.l.

 Pro Loco, via Provinciale 9, Giglio Porto – Ph.
 0564 809400

 www.isoladelgiglio.biz | email@example.com

 The name does not derive from the beautiful fragrant flower (giglio in Italian language means “lily”) but from the Greek word igilio (“goat”) that in Latin is Gilium.
-In fact, on this island, as well as on the others of the Tuscany archipelago, many wild goats still exist.
+In fact, the island has always been populated by many wild goats.

 The main product of Giglio is the robust and amber coloured Ansonaco wine.
 It can be tasted in one of the numerous canteens where it is produced and preserved.
 Honey and panficato, a sweet made of figs and dry fruit, are also appreciated.
 We suggest you to taste wild alla cacciatora rabbit, cooked with tomatoes, spices that grow in the thick Mediterranean bushes and a bit of red pepper.
 The cuisine of the Tuscan’s islands is typically Mediterranean: simple dishes but very palatable based on fish and crustacean, aromatized by the scent of bushes and accompanied by local wine.